Please ensure Javascript is enabled for purposes of website accessibility

 Our Strategy, Our Future

-In 2024, the Museum will celebrate its sesquicentennial—150 years of contributions to science and the community.
+In 2024, the Museum is celebrating its sesquicentennial—150 years of contributions to science and the community.
 While we celebrate the past, there’s never been a better time to think about the future.
 With that in mind, we developed a strategic plan to serve as a guiding light and compass for where we’re headed.

 The tactics we employ may change from year to year, but the principle is the same—research-based science guides everything we do, the causes we get behind, the programming we offer, and how we communicate.
 Why?
 We believe nature is the biggest exhibition of all, and we want to preserve it for future generations.